How Soberlink Proves Sobriety and Enforces Accountability in Recovery

 Your loved one is coming home from court-ordered rehab soon.
 After years of late-night benders, visits from police officers, and expensive lawsuits, you may feel uneasy accepting them back into your home.
 Will they stay sober?
 Can you believe them if they tell you their alcohol problems are over?
 They’ve lied in the past.
 How can you believe what they tell you?

-Family members know all too well that people with substance abuse issues have almost always refused to tell the truth or be in the reality of their condition.
+Family members know all too well that people with substance abuse issues have almost always refused to tell the truth or face the reality of their condition.
 In other words, they are in a constant state of denial.

 Honesty is often the first thing compromised during alcohol use disorder.
 According to Very Well Mind, below are various types of denial behavior involving lying:

-- Concealing: The person starts to conceal their drinking and denies it when questioned.
-“No, that’s just breath freshener you smell.”
+• Concealing: The person starts to conceal their drinking and denies it when questioned.
+“No, that’s just a breath freshener you smell.”
 “Yes, I stopped at the bar just to say hi to the guys.”

 Accountability in Recovery